-Write down key personal information, including any major stresses or recent life changes.
+- Write down key personal information, including any major stresses or recent life changes.

-Make a list of all medications, vitamins or supplements that you're taking.
+- Make a list of all medications, vitamins or supplements you're taking.

 - Take a family member or friend along.
 Sometimes it can be difficult to remember all the information provided to you during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

-Bring along any recent brain scans in a CD to your appointment.
+- Bring any recent brain scans in a CD to your appointment.

-Also, if you've experienced seizures, your doctor may want to ask questions of someone who has witnessed them, as it's common not to be aware of everything that happens when you experience one.
+Also, if you've experienced seizures, your doctor may want to ask questions of someone who has witnessed them.
+It's common not to be aware of everything that happens when you experience one.

 Write down questions to ask your doctor

 - How many cavernous malformations do I have?

 - Where is it, or where are they located?

-- What functions do the area(s) of the brain perform?
+- What functions do the area or areas of the brain perform?

-Should I have genetic tests for hereditary CCMs?
+- Should I have genetic tests for hereditary CCMs?

 Management and observation

-How often will I need follow-up tests?
+- How often will I need follow-up tests?

-How often will I follow up with you?
+- How often will I follow up with you?

 Surgery (to remove a malformation)

-How long would you estimate I'd be in surgery?
+- How long would you estimate I'd be in surgery?

-How long does surgery recovery usually take?
+- How long does surgery recovery usually take?

-How long should I plan to be in the hospital?
+- How long should I plan to be in the hospital?

-How many CCMs have you seen, and how many have you treated?
+- How many CCMs have you seen, and how many have you treated?

 - Does your institution have a cerebrovascular specialty practice?

-In addition to the questions you've prepared to ask your doctor, don't hesitate to ask questions during your appointment at any time that you don't understand something.
+In addition to the questions you've prepared to ask your doctor, don't hesitate to ask questions during your appointment at any time if you don't understand something.